bashbaugh/magic-chess/README.md

 ## Hardware and Electronics Setup

-## Software Setup instructions
+## Software Setup Instructions

 - Install rpi OS lite, enable SSH

-### Python dependencies

-SSH into your pi and type this to install Git and venv: `sudo apt update && sudo apt install git python3-venv -y` .
-It will take a minute or two.

-Then type `git clone https://github.com/scitronboy/open-magic-chess.git` to download the code.

-Then type `cd open-magic-chess` to change into the directory.
-Now you will need the following:
+### Installing the Software

+You will need to install the following components (in this order)

-- Bluetooth gobject requirements for bluetooth server - install with `sudo apt install libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-3.0`
+1. Required packages.
+This includes git, build requirements for the python packages, and Stockfish 8 or higher (the chess engine).
+Install all this with `sudo apt install git libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-3.0 stockfish -y`.
+It might take a while to install everything.
-- Venv
+2. The chessboard software: download this with `git clone https://github.com/bashbaugh/magic-chess.git && cd magic-chess`
-- Python requirements (python-chess, dbus, gpiozero, etc.) - install with `sudo pip3 install -r requirements.txt`
+3. Python requirements (python-chess, gpiozero, etc.) - install with `sudo pip3 install -r requirements.txt`
-- Stockfish 8 or higher - install with `sudo apt install stockfish -y`

 ### Enable I2C